Admission Updates

 We've catalogued 500+ career paths with stream requirements, demand levels, and salary ranges to help you research.

-Step 4: Pick Your Stream
+Step 4: Pick Your Stream and Lock a Primary Plan

 By now you should have: